Table of Content

 The next one is multiple integration solutions.
 I have come across several enterprises that consider such schemes of killing two birds with one arrow and unfortunately end up failing to execute any new application.
 Having various integration solutions to manage requires numerous specialized skills and training, which only increases maintenance costs, reduces efficiency, and limits enterprise-wide integration capabilities.

-See integration is a must-thing to do.
+See data integration is a must-thing to do.
 So it is impossible to avoid.
 So what can be done is to look around for simpler and smaller integrations.
 Especially the ones which are more robust, and can create fewer dependencies than huge, complicated solutions.

 6.3 Inaccessible Data

 For most businesses, digital transformation is a constant journey instead of being a quick fix.
 No matter how tech-savvy you are, some information is likely still stored in a way that is inaccessible to those who could benefit from it.
 Now, why so?
 Well, the first and foremost could be that cloud apps aren’t adequately connected to each other, leaving business data spread across different islands in the cloud.
 And secondly, Some data is still stored on-premises in legacy databases or older apps.
-As a solution use high-end cloud integration.
+As a solution use high-end cloud data integration.

 Enterprise Application Integration is becoming crucial and a must-have thing day by day.
-So it doesn’t matter how bad you want to carry your work using a single application, it’s almost impossible.
+So it doesn’t matter how bad you want to carry your work using a single connected application, it’s almost impossible.
 A wisely implemented app integration helps eliminate data silos, reduce IT complexity, increase agility, etc.